The Growing Democracy Project is looking for photovoice participants.

 Photovoice is a community-engaged art project that uses photography and storytelling to describe the strengths, weaknesses, and overall health of our community.
 Photovoice asks community members, like you, to take photos that describe your community.

 Our photovoice project focuses on the intersection of race and democracy to raise awareness and promote discussion.
-To better understand, engage with, and incorporate community perspectives, GDP’s photovoice asks northeast Ohio communities: What does race and democracy look like to you?
+To better understand, engage with, and incorporate community perspectives, GDP’s photovoice asks Northeast Ohio communities: What does race and democracy look like to you?

 Want to know more about the Race & Democracy in Northeast Ohio series?